Move United / USA Wheelchair Football League /

 • Officials must provide own black pants, black shoes, whistle, stop watch (if needed) and flags/bean bags.

-• Opportunities to participate in future championship games
+• Opportunities to participate in future post season games

 • Knowledge that they’re supporting adaptive athletes to achieve a high quality sports experience